 Even in sports, your child is owed a duty of care by coaches, other players, manufacturers of athletic equipment, and even schools.
-If your son or daughter is seriously injured and you believe that negligence played a role, do not hesitate to reach out to a knowledgeable Florida personal injury attorney.
+If your son or daughter is seriously injured and you believe that negligence played a role, do not hesitate to personal injury attorney.
 Our lawyers will be able to look at the facts of your case and let you know whether or not it seems like you have a valid claim.

 About the Author:

 A partner at Ben Murphey tries complex disputes that include civil appeals, maritime and admiralty claims, wrongful death, and labor disputes.
 Mr. Murphey has been recognized for his excellence in the area of personal injury litigation by being rewarded with a 10/10 Avvo Rating and named a Super Lawyers “Rising Star” for the last four consecutive years (2011-2014).
 Mr. Murphey regularly tries cases in state and federal courts around the country, being admitted to practice before all Florida courts and the United States Court of Appeals for the 11th Circuit.